crufters/actio/README.md

 Calls to the login service become network calls automatically.
 ```

+Naturally, you need to keep your services stateless - ie. no public class variables, only method.

+@todo could use some CLI tooling to prevent stateful applications with a linter

 ### Multiple instances for resiliency

 Use a comma separated list of addresses to randomly call any of the instances: